awesomeeng/zephjs/README.md

  - [ExampleCollection](./examples/ExampleCollection): An example of grouping several components together into a single file, called a collection.

- - [BasicService](./examples/BasicService): An example of using the ZephServices service registry.
+ - [ExampleService](./examples/ExampleService): An example of using the ZephService class to build a re-usable service.

 ## Browser Compatability